 Michael Gervais is a sports psychologist, having trained numerous pro athletes and Olympians including triple gold medalists Kerri Walsh-Jennings and Misty May-Treanor.
 “Gervais uses a sophisticated blend of mindfulness and cognitive behavioral training to cultivate what he describes as ‘full presence and conviction in the moment.’”
 He has taught the Seahawks players meditation and tactical breathing techniques as well as a broad range of visualization techniques to enhance the players’ confidence.
 According to Gervais “Confidence is the cornerstone of great performance and it comes from just one place: what we say to ourselves.”

-According to TRACOM’s Bob Bachman, Director of Client Solutions, Western Region and for full disclosure a resident of the Seattle area and Seahawks fan, “There was much discussion about how Green Bay lost that game.
+According to TRACOM’s Bob Bachman, Client Partner of the Western Region and for full disclosure a resident of the Seattle area and Seahawks fan, “There was much discussion about how Green Bay lost that game.
 Truthfully, it was theirs to be had.
 What hasn’t been discussed was Seattle’s ability to hold Green Bay’s offense to only one touchdown the whole game.
 The other scores were five field goals.
 The score was 16-0 at halftime, but could have been way out of hand had Seattle focused on the deficit, instead of the fact that there was much more football to be played.
 By focusing on the goal of winning, instead of the obstacles in their way, they put themselves in a position for the chance to win.”

 Disclaimer: As a Denver based company many of our employees’ loyalties are still with the Broncos, but at the end of the day, there’s no denying the powerful impacts of mindfulness training.